La Cage aux Folles (film): Critical response

+Accolades

 Legacy

-Sequels

-The film was followed by two sequels: La Cage aux Folles II (1980), also directed by Molinaro, and La Cage aux Folles 3 - 'Elles' se marient (1985), directed by Georges Lautner.
+The film was followed by two sequels: La Cage aux Folles II (1980), also directed by Molinaro, and La Cage aux Folles 3: The Wedding (1985), directed by Georges Lautner.

-Musical adaptation

-The 1983 Broadway musical La Cage aux Folles based on the play and the film was also successful.
+The 1983 Broadway musical La Cage aux Folles, based on the original play rather than the film, with music and lyrics by Jerry Herman and a book by Harvey Fierstein, was also successful.

-American remake

-The 1996 American remake The Birdcage, directed by Mike Nichols and written by Elaine May, relocated the plot to South Beach, starring Robin Williams and Nathan Lane.
+The 1996 American remake The Birdcage, directed by Mike Nichols and written by Elaine May, moved the plot to South Beach and starred Robin Williams and Nathan Lane.

-Mentions

-La Cage Aux Folles is mentioned in the 1993 teen comedy movie Anything for Love, a.k.a.
-Just One of the Girls.
-When the PE teacher finds out the main character is a boy dressing as a girl, she says "I thought you were gay.
-Not auditioning for La Cage Aux Folles."

-Adam and Yves

 La Cage aux Folles caught the attention of television producer Danny Arnold, who in 1979 pitched the concept of a weekly series about a gay couple similar to the one in the film to ABC.
 His planned title was Adam and Yves, a play on both Adam and Eve and a slogan used by some anti-gay groups.
 After months in development, Arnold realized that the concept was unsustainable as a weekly series, which led to the show getting dropped.